EmotionChild/EmotionBot-v3/README.md

-# EmotionBot v3 is being archived for a while due to stress
+# EmotionBot v3 is being archived for a while due to stress on the main developer

 ## EmotionBot